bsu-cs222-fall25-dll/Final-ExpenseTracker/README.md

 - Tyler Shannon

 ## Project Summary
 This project allows a user to track their expenses.
-Users will be able to enter their expenses, income, goals with the amount and description and view a table of all of their transactions
+Users will be able to enter their expense/income broken down by category, amount, date and description and view a table or a pie chart with their transaction.

 ## Building this project
 ### Prerequisites